What causes mold on walls from humidity, condensation, and poor airflow

 Frequently asked questions

-Why does mold often appear on exterior walls?
+Why does mold keep growing on my walls?

 Want to stop the moisture pattern, not just the spot?